This guest blog post about data comes to us via the ADP blog Spark and written by Jim McGeady.

 This is where technology comes in handy, so you can track this employee data faster, automatically and more accurately.
 Barcode scanning of activity codes — even for activities such as idle time, hand washing and transit — makes it easier for people to switch tasks while the data is immediately input into their timecards to record stop/start times and durations.
 Workers can also enter quantities, scrap, yield and other useful production information without leaving their workstations.
 This not only helps employees track their time, but it helps you gather the detailed data needed to perform your analyses.

 For analysis purposes, the timekeeping system can upload employee activity and work-level information into your MRP and ERP systems.
-Using this type of technology can help you keep up with all this crucial employee level data, even as the number of workplace changes add up.
+Using this type of technology can help you keep up with all this crucial employee-level data, even as the number of workplace changes add up.

-Data can be used for workplace productivity improvements, and also help you with job costing, work order status reporting, quality control and determining profitability of different project types.
+Data can be used for workplace productivity improvements, and also help you with job costing, work order status reporting, quality control and determining the profitability of different project types.
 It could even help you determine the cost of supply chain disruptions.

-Every business is a little different when it comes to their situation in the post-COVID-19 world.
+Every business is a little different when it comes to its situation in the post-COVID-19 world.
 Regardless of your strategy, plans and expectations have been reset, often based on many assumptions.
 You may have predicted some things correctly but may need to improve in other areas.

 As you begin to work again in the new environment, maximizing manufacturing productivity and optimizing your operations may feel like starting over.
 History and pre-existing standards and results may not be very helpful as you move forward.